Why the Media Is Desperately Hiding the Truth About the Economy

 - Bad but deliberately misinterpreted as good

-And this is what’s moving markets.
+And this is what’s driving investor behavior.

 Astonishing, isn’t it?